 History

 The fifth essay in the “Creators” series is dedicated to Vladimir (Waldemar) Haffkine, the creator of the first effective vaccines against cholera and plague.
 At the end of the 19th century, Haffkine carried out the first mass vaccination in India.
 His laboratories have developed and produced tens of millions of doses of cholera and plague vaccines.
-In the “Creators” project, T-inavariant, together with RASA (Russian-American Science Association) and with the support of the Richard Lounsbery Foundation, continues to publish a series of biographical essays about people from the Russian Empire who made a significant contribution to world science and technology,
+In the “Creators” project, T-inavariant, together with RASA (Russian-American Science Association), continues to publish a series of biographical essays about people from the Russian Empire who made a significant contribution to world science and technology,

 The number of Israelis abducted during the terrorist attack on October 7, whose identities have been identified, has reached 210 people.
 However, it is not yet known how many people remain alive and how many are killed.
 In southern Israel, where fighting is still ongoing, small volunteer groups were searching for missing people.
 Zoologist Alexandra Panyutina worked in one of them.
 At the request of T-invariant, Alexandra tried to reconstruct the picture of the tragedy that occurred.